AI vs. IA: What’s the Difference?

 Think of an accounts payable (AP) clerk that comes in every day, opens his or her email, opens a received spreadsheet, and then copies that data into an enterprise resource planning (ERP) system.
 This is something that can be easily automated, and there are countless other examples in finance, procurement, human resources, operations, logistics, and so forth.

 But where it gets interesting is the intersection between AI and automation — also referred to as intelligent automation (IA).
 That combination, driven by advances in machine learning (ML) techniques, computational power, and more advanced cognitive engines, is starting to be applied to a wide range of business problems.
-Voice recognition, natural language processing, document analysis, and classification — these are everyday, real-world applications.
+Voice recognition, natural language processing, document analysis, and classification — are everyday, real-world applications.

 Let’s take documents as an example.
 Many companies still deal with millions of PDF documents.
 These could be invoices, purchase orders, or pretty much anything else.
 If you’re a large manufacturer, you might have tens of thousands of suppliers, each with its own unique invoice layout.
 That semi-structured data is hard to process for a rule-based system.
 But once you add AI into the mix, you have something that can deal with this unstructured data while learning as it goes along.